trending_up Reporting

 For additional information, refer to RFM Resources in System: OBI Financial Reporting.

-Non-customizable, BI Publisher report, Operating Statement Year by Year report provides yearly operating statement summary information by award and object code, sectioned by revenue, fund transfers, expenditures, gain/loss and capital transfers.
-The yearly information also provides summary information on other Assets and Liabilities codes. (formerly FIN_OP_284_Mo_By_Mo_Year-By-Year).
+Non-customizable, BI Publisher report, Operating Statement Year by Year report provides yearly operating statement summary information by award and object code.
+The report organizes data into sections for revenue, fund transfers, expenditures, gain/loss, and capital transfers.
+The yearly information also provides summary information on other assets and liabilities codes. (formerly FIN_OP_284_Mo_By_Mo_Year-By-Year).

 Launch OBI Operating Statement Year by Year

-• What is my revenue and expense year by year by object code?
+• What is the revenue and expense year by year by object code?

-• What is my summary information about assets and liabilities?
+• What is the summary information about assets and liabilities?

-• The Selection Criteria section is located on the left hand side of the screen.
+• The Selection Criteria section is located on the left side of the screen.

 For additional information refer to RFM Resources in System: OBI Financial Reporting.

-The Fund Variance report shows the variance between two fund statements of differing reporting periods to show their values and differences (similar to RM3 238 report).
+The fund variance report shows the variance between two fund statements from different reporting periods to display their values and differences (similar to RM3 238 report).

 Launch OBI Fund Variance

-• How do the fund statements compare this year vs. last year of given awards?
+• How do the fund statements compare this year versus last year for given awards?

-• Which awards have the largest percentage difference this year vs. last for receipts and expenses?
+• Which awards have the largest percentage difference this year versus last year for receipts and expenses?

-• How large is the dollar difference of expenses between projects this summer vs. last summer?
+• How large is the dollar difference of expenses between projects this summer versus last summer?

-Note that EN set of books only exists for endowments while SU set of books exists for all funds.
-SU is the expendable or income value while EN is the endowment or book value.
+The EN set of books only exists for endowments, while the SU set of books exists for all funds..
+SU represents the expendable or income value, while EN represents the endowment or book value.
 For additional information about endowments and the difference between SU and EN set of books, refer to Topic Overview: Endowments.

-The Projected Budget Variance Report shows the projected difference between budget and actual, while incorporating commitments and anticipated remaining endowment payout.
-It includes all budget types: beginning balance, receipts, transfers, and expenses, at a variety of detail levels including both Tidemark and OBI rollups.
+The Projected Budget Variance Report shows the projected difference between budget and actual amounts by incorporating commitments, anticipated remaining endowment payout, and net investments.
+It includes all budget types: beginning balance, receipts, transfers, and expenses at various detail levels, including both Consolidated Budget rollups (Cardinal Planning & Budgeting (CPB)) and OBI rollups.

-This report uses the Fund and Expenditure Management (FEM) subject area, and where available, report drills to Consolidated Expenditure Reporting (CER) and Revenue and Fund Management (RFM) reports to provide more detailed information.
+This report uses the Fund and Expenditure Management (FEM) subject area and, where available, drills to Consolidated Expenditure Reporting (CER) and Revenue and Fund Management (RFM) reports for more detailed information

 Launch OBI Projected budget Variance